 PROUD PARTNER OF THE BIGGER SCREEN

-LOCAL FILMMAKERS PROGRAM: We understand that the cost of making a film can be taxing, so to encourage rising talent, we waive the festival submission fee to local talent.
-With numerous worldwide locations for festivals, this provides great opportunity for filmmakers around the world to enter the international film scene.
-This opportunity opens the world of film.
+- LOCAL FILMMAKERS PROGRAM: To encourage rising talent, we lowered the festival submission fee to local talent and even made it for free when submitted before the Extreme Early Bird Deadline.
+This provides a great opportunity for local filmmakers to enter the international film scene.
 Think global, act local, right?

 Each edition, the festival will also give out awards in the following categories: